CogStack/CogStack-Pipeline/docs/examples/index.md

 ### Partitioner

-In the current implementation, CogStack engine can only partition the data using the records' primary key (`cog_pk` field, containing unique values) and records' update time (`cog_update_time` field) as defined in created views.
+In the current implementation, CogStack Pipeline can only partition the data using the records' primary key (`partitioner.pkColumnName` property, containing unique values) and records' update time (`partitioner.timeStampColumnName` property) as defined in created views.
 This is specified by `PKTimeStamp` partitioning method types:
 ```properties
 partitioner.partitionType = PKTimeStamp
 ```